 - All community gatherings have been cancelled to assist with social distancing

-- The Dakota Dunes Casino is closed – effective March 17th
+- The Dakota Dunes Casino is closed – effective March 17 and until further notice

-- Regular Pandemic Committee Meetings are taking place.
+- Regular Pandemic Committee Meetings are taking place twice a week.

 WDFN Staff to Work Remotely